core-wg/oscore/draft-ietf-core-object-security.md

     * the AEAD nonce is created by XORing the Sender IV (context IV) with the Sender Sequence Number in network byte order (partial IV).

-    * If the block option is used, the AAD includes the AEAD Tag from the previous block sent (from the second block and following) {{AAD}}.
-This means that the endpoint MUST store the Tag of each last-sent block to compute the following.

-    * Note that the 'sid' field containing the Sender ID is included in the COSE object ({{sec-obj-cose}}) if the application needs it.

 2. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload, based on the unprotected CoAP message:

     * The CoAP header is the same as the unprotected CoAP message.